Nynx97/Nynx97/README.md

 # Learning Solutions
-This is the Discover and Practise solution portfolio for [insert your name here]'s progress through the Software Development program.
+This is the Discover and Practise solution portfolio for Charlie's progress through the Software Development program.
 It will contain 7 folders, each with relevant solutions to exercises and labs.

 ## Modules